Ohio State ex-athletes try to name what a doctor did to them

 Yet as the father of two daughters who are gymnasts, he began reflecting after hearing about the hundreds of girls and women who were abused by Larry Nassar, a former doctor for USA Gymnastics and Michigan State University.

-''It started to put those thoughts into my mind that those people who were complaining about Doc Strauss at the time might have had something to complain about,'' Delman said.
+''It started to put those thoughts into my mind that those people who were complaining about Doc Strauss at the time might have had something to complain about,'' said Delman.

 KEPT IT TO HIMSELF